Picovoice/rhino/binding/flutter/README.md

 }
 ```

-You can override also the default Rhino model file and/or the inference sensitivity.
+You can override the default Rhino model file and/or the inference sensitivity.
 There is also an optional errorCallback
 that is called if there is a problem encountered while processing audio.
 These optional parameters can be passed in like so:
 ```dart
 _rhinoManager = await RhinoManager.create(